50 Years Since Golda Beat Ben-Gurion and Formed a 102 MK Coalition Without Him

 Golda Meir votes in the 1969 Israeli elections.
 Photo by Gershon Elinson, the Dan Hadani Collection, the Pritzker Family National Photography Collection at the National Library of Israel

-Besides being the year of two elections, 2019 also marks half a century since one of Israel’s most peculiar and pivotal political contests, when David Ben-Gurion, Golda Meir, and Menachem Begin each led a faction into the country’s first polls after the Six Day War.
+The year 1969 marked one of Israel’s most peculiar and pivotal political contests, when David Ben-Gurion, Golda Meir, and Menachem Begin each led a faction into the country’s first polls after the Six Day War.

 The elections for the Seventh Knesset were held in October of 1969.
 Just over two years after the miraculous victory of 1967, the country was coming down from its euphoria and the War of Attrition was taking its toll.
 The country’s “forgotten war” would claim the lives of some 1,000 Israeli soldiers in just three years, lost in numerous skirmishes and missions along its newly expanded borders with ever-belligerent neighbors.